InductiveStep/handbag/README.md

 # handbag
- A collection of handy commands for R
+A collection of handy commands for R.

 To install it directly from github, run: